 Iíve been a working musician most of my life, recorded extensively, performed on three continents, and have worked with Grammy- and RMI-winning artists.

-About a decade ago I began teaching music for two colleges.
-As an extension of my classroom lectures, I began to visit libraries, schools, and organizations off-campus, speaking about two of my favorite musical topics.
+About a decade ago I began teaching music for a few colleges.
+As an extension of my classroom lectures, I began to visit libraries, schools, and other organizations off-campus, speaking about two of my favorite musical topics.
 These lectures have caught on, and many venues I visit have me back for more.
 The most satisfying aspect: attendees have told me that they listen to music differently now than before we met.
-I adore doing these lectures, and my passion for the topic is obvious and contagious.
+My passion for the topics is obvious and contagious.

 The more popular presentation is ďThe Beatles - 50 Years LaterĒ.